CassandraMaldonado/LLM_Healthcare/README.md

 Combining these datasets helps balance reasoning, recall, and safety in the final model.

+## Fine-Tuning Process

+The fine-tuning pipeline is implemented in finetune_multistep.py .
+The process follows a curriculum-style setup:

+Instruction Formatting – Converted QA datasets into an instruction–response format so the model learns to follow prompts directly.

+Stage-Wise Training –

+Stage 1: Fine-tune on PubMedQA for evidence reasoning.

+Stage 2: Fine-tune on MedMCQA for factual recall.

+Stage 3: Fine-tune on MedQA for comprehensive clinical reasoning.

+LoRA Adapters – Used for parameter-efficient fine-tuning, training only a fraction of model weights.

+Quantization – Trained with 8-bit precision to reduce GPU memory usage and make large models trainable on more modest hardware.

+Experiment Tracking – Integrated with Weights & Biases (W&B) for logging losses, evaluation metrics, and checkpoints.

 ## Training Pipeline

 The fine-tuning process is organized into stages: